Spiritual, Moral, Social and Cultural Education

 Assemblies and Form Time

 Leventhorpe is a big school with a small hall and so each student will usually have only one assembly each week.
-Assemblies are held after lunch, between 2:15 pm and 2:35 pm, and are usually presented by senior staff and occasionally visiting speakers.
+Assemblies are held after during Tutor time, and are usually presented by senior staff and occasionally visiting speakers.
 The cycle of assemblies follows an alternating pattern between house assemblies led by our six Heads of House, and age group Assemblies led by other senior staff.
-On the other four days of the week, students work with their Form Tutors between 1:30 pm and 1:50 pm where the Assembly theme of the week will be reflected on.
+On the other four days of the week, students work with their Form Tutors, during Tutor time, where the Assembly theme of the week will be reflected on.

 We respect the fact that students in our school come from a variety of faith backgrounds and that many see themselves as humanists.
 For this reason, we take the notion of “act of worship” in the sense of an act of reflection.
 Therefore in Assembly or Form Time, students have a daily opportunity to reflect upon a spiritual, moral, social or cultural point in line with the theme of the week.